Answers are at the right or below the question in "Light Blue".

 b.
 Binding all the books into one volume.

 c.
-The church accepting the Bible as the divine authority.
+The church accepts the Bible as the divine authority.

 c.
 Being accepted by the church.